gaziqbal/octoml-atlantis/README.md

 	- You will need the pydot package installed (as per the requirements.txt)
 	- You will also need to have the the [GraphVis](https://www.graphviz.org/) package installed locally.

+The average score is 14.5 at the moment.

 ## Architecture

 The **key concepts** are as follows